CZ-NIC/yangson/docs/examples.rst

 Example 3
 =========

-This example is used in the documentation of the :mod:`.context` module.
+This example is used in the documentation of the :mod:`.schemadata` module.

 .. rubric:: YANG Library